-Rabbit and Rabbit 2000 are registered trademarks of Rabbit Semiconductor.

-RabbitCore is a trademark of Rabbit Semiconductor.

-Z-World is a registered trademark of Z-World Inc.

-Dynamic C is a registered trademark of Z-World Inc.
+Rabbit is a registered trademark of Rabbit Semiconductor.
+Rabbit 2000 and RabbitCore are trademarks of Rabbit Semiconductor.
+Z-World is a registered trademark of Z-World Inc. Dynamic C is a registered trademark of Z-World Inc.

 Z-World, Inc.